lisa-lumos/git/README.md

 ## Summary

-To sum up, here are all the commands by far:
+To sum up, here are all the git commands by far:

 ```sh
 git add .
 git commit -m "title of my commit" -m "description of my commit"